 Conclusion

-In this tutorial you trained a stacked two-layer LSTM on an Adele poetry corpus to generate new verses word-by-word.
-After tokenizing 2,400 lines, building n-gram sequences padded to length 20, and training for 50 epochs with categorical cross-entropy, the model reached 83.7% training accuracy and produced thematically consistent lines — drawing on repeated lyrical patterns like "i set fire to the beat" and "the arms of your love."
+In this blog, we trained a stacked two-layer LSTM on an Adele poetry corpus to generate new verses word by word.
+We tokenized 2,400 lines, built n-gram sequences padded to length 20, and trained for 50 epochs with categorical cross-entropy.
+The model reached 83.7% training accuracy.
+It produced lines that stayed on theme, drawing on repeated patterns like "i set fire to the beat" and "the arms of your love."

 Key takeaways:

-• N-gram sequence preparation converts free-form text into a supervised next-word prediction task: each input is a partial sequence and the label is the next word, giving the model thousands of training examples from a small corpus.
+- N-gram sequence preparation turns free-form text into a supervised next-word task.
+Each input is a partial sequence, and the label is the next word.
+This gives the model thousands of training examples from a small corpus.

 Next steps:

-• Use pre-trained GloVe vectors in the Embedding layer instead of learning from scratch to improve generalization on small poetry datasets — see Words Embedding using GloVe Vectors.
+- Use pre-trained GloVe vectors in the Embedding layer instead of learning from scratch.
+This helps the model generalize on small poetry datasets.
+See Words Embedding using GloVe Vectors.

-• Apply temperature scaling during inference: dividing logits by a value < 1 makes the model more confident (less creative), while > 1 makes it more diverse (less coherent).
+- Apply temperature scaling during inference.
+Dividing logits by a value below 1 makes the model more confident and less creative.
+A value above 1 makes it more diverse but less coherent.